svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ## Catalyst Analysis

-Svandis will offer its users the opportunity to visualise the impact of a significant event on the price fluctuations of a cryptoasset.
+Svandis will offer its users the opportunity to visualise the impact of a significant event on the price fluctuations of a cryptocurrency asset.
 The objective is to identify price influencing events on a chart, e.g., an announcement or publication, partnership announcement, new product feature, analysts’ and influencers’ mention or ranking update, change in legislation, legal prosecution, critical hirings, or potential mergers and acquisitions.

 These events might not have an immediate effect on a company’s fundamentals , but short-term traders will be able to benefit from the analysis of these elements on a cryptocurrency price fluctuations.
 This Svandis functionality will allow users to combine complementary data from multiple sources on a single chart.
 The data will be analysed by the Svandis Analytics Team to provide users with a better overview of the past and future impact of the various catalysts and related investment opportunities.

 Catalyst analysis uses a combination of standard data collection, our flagged newsfeed, and changes in price to create a meaningful offering for the community.
 These catalysts are meant to be posted onto a historical chart to try and visualize the effect of an event on a cryptocurrency.

 Svandis has the opportunity to use a combination of analyst human input, monitoring of price swings, and the flagged articles on the newsfeed to create catalysts.
 News feed articles contain both bullish/bearish sentiment indicators that the community can use to assign the sentiment of articles, they also have an "importance" flag in order to pinpoint significant articles.
-The catalyst will exemplify the affect of sentiment and significance in major stories on the resulting short-term price swing of the cryptocurrency.
-This will be an optional parameter to be posted on trading view charts afterwards.
+The catalyst will exemplify the effect of sentiment and significance in major stories on the resulting short-term price swing of the cryptocurrency.
+This will be an optional parameter to be posted on tradingview charts afterwards.

-The flow for a catalyst will start with our backend using machine learning to seek out articles with strong sentiment and significance.
-This combined with price fluctuations will notify analysts of a potential catalyst.
+The workflow for identifying catalyst starts with our backend using machine learning to seek out articles with strong sentiment and significance.
+This is combined with monitoring of price fluctuations to notify analysts of a potential catalyst.
 It will be up to random and responsive research community members to act as analysts and decide whether to notify the community of a catalyst or not.
-There will also be an option for the research community to add their own custom catalysts which may be based on existing news in the web feed or not.
+There will also be an option for the research community to add their own custom catalysts which may be based on existing news in the web feed or not, which can be later on listed on the marketplace.

+In many cases there will be price fluctuations without any single identifiable cause or event causing.
+We can later on rationalize these fluctuations, however the specific cause is still unknown.
+This is a Black Swan catalyst, which will be available for users to tag on any price fluctuation driven catalyst.
+By tagging these events we gain a better understanding of what portion of large market movements can actually be attributed to a concise occurrence.

+To sum up the active workflow, the backend server will be watching for changes of for example +/- 2% price swings in the course of 1 hour increments.
+If a price swing of this intensity is detected, machine learning algorithms will start analysis.
+It will analyze the quantity of news stories, the scale bearish/bullish sentiment (We want to correlate up swings with bullish sentiment for example), and significance levels for the news stories.
+If there is a signficant economic fluctuation that can be attributed to an increase of news and relevant sentiment, the system will add the most relevant tags to the from the content to the catalyst.
+If the solution cannot pinpoint a specific group of tags to describe the catalyst event occuring, the catalyst will be flagged as a Black Swan catalyst.

+In the case of Black Swan catalysts that cannot be automatically detected and diagnosed, the new catalyst notification will reach random online analysts who have the option whether to publish this catalyst to the community or not.

 ## Heatmaps and Groups